praveensunkara19/RAG/README.md

 Libraries  used to get done the project:
 ```
 PDFLoader - to purse the data
-TestSplit - to split the text into chunks
+TextSplit(RecursiveCharacterTextSplitter) - to split the text into chunks
 sentence-transformers(all-mpnet-base-v2) - Embedding the chunks
 ChromaDB - to store the Embedding Vectors
 Groq-LLM(openai/gpt-oss-120b) - to summarize the context along with the prompt